NICD-Wastewater-Genomics/NICD-Wastewater-Genomics.github.io/docs/influenza.md

-#How to analyse influenza A and B from wastewater samples
+# How to analyse influenza A and B from wastewater samples

-The National Institute for Communicable Diseases (NICD)

 The graphs are produced using R version 4.2.2 or higher and the following packages are required to run the script: